 Step 2 – Use a jigsaw or table saw to remove the legs.
-I used some glue clamps + a straight piece of wood to create a guide to saw along – this makes it easy to get a super straight line.
+I used some glue clamps (like these) + a straight piece of wood to create a guide to saw along – this makes it easy to get a super straight line.

 Step 3 – Sand the wood using a sanding machine.
 If there’s a layer of old paint or varnish that you’d like to remove, use a courser paper first.
 Finish off with a finer paper for a smooth and even result.
 If you’re planning to paint afterwards, you can just remove any loose paint and give it a light sand, and smooth out any dents or buds.

 Step 4 (optional) – Stain or paint the wood in your desired style.
 Because our bedside tables are made of pine, just like our bedframe, I went opted for the bare wood look (but I might still add a protective clear layer).
 Make sure to let it dry properly before moving on to the next step.